omerselimgul/KafkaNodeJs/README.md

 ```
 After you can set to veriler variable in AddData.js :
 ![Alt text](https://raw.githubusercontent.com/omerselimgul/KafkaNodeJs/main/images/adddatajsfile.jpeg)
+3)

-3) After you can add veriler variable as new record to Mongodb
+After you can sent veriler variable as new record to Mongodb for adding
 ```shell
 node AddData.js
 ```